 It took place in Potters Field – between City Hall and Tower Bridge – from the 15th-17th March 2018.
 The base of the lightshow itself was a scaffold tower, branded as a massive, 7-metre-tall, number ‘9’ in the signature Samsung lilac purple colour.
 The lasers shone through a letterbox-style hole and twisted and turned towards London’s Scalpel building between 6pm and 11pm each night.
 Thanks @AndyMBurgess for this GIF.
 Stunning!

-As we’ve already mentioned, it’s ALL about the camera.
+As we’ve already mentioned, it’s ALL about the Samsung Galaxy camera.
 But if you haven’t managed to get your hands on an S9 yet, don’t worry, because we’ve got all the info you need right here.

-Why we love the camera on the Samsung Galaxy S9 and S9+
+Why we love the Samsung Galaxy camera

 It’s amazing in low light